-You think we talk about irony and plot?
+Do you really think we talk about irony and plot?

 Legions of women across America gather monthly, supposedly to discuss the finer points of irony, character development, and plot vs. protagonist.
-Fortified by gallons of Green tea and petite cookies, they tackle the Classics, bestsellers and the New York Times Review of Books.
+Fortified by gallons of Green tea and petite cookies, they tackle the Classics, bestsellers and the selections from the New York Times Review of Books.
 From the outside, it appears to be an intellectual diversion.